gtrdp/cs-rug-internship/LogBook/README.md

 		- Application is not running.
 (600)
 		- Connection is invalid (609)
 		- Microsoft Excel got an error: The object you are trying to access does not exist.
+	- Other solution is to resart the Mac and open only necessary programs.